MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

   `Get-Process | ForEach-Object ProcessName`

 - **Parallel running script block**.
 Beginning with PowerShell 7.0, a third parameter set is available that runs each script block in parallel.
-There is a `-ThrottleLimit` parameter that limits the number of parallel scripts running at a time.
+The **ThrottleLimit** parameter limits the number of parallel scripts running at a time.
 As before, use the `$_` variable to represent the current input object in the script block.
 Use the `$using:` keyword to pass variable references to the running script.

   In PowerShell 7, a new runspace is created for each loop iteration to ensure maximum isolation.
   This can be a large performance and resource hit if the work you are doing is small compared to